SojaIntegral/Potato-Spells-Tweaks/src/main/resources/data/potatospellbookstweaks/tags/entity_type/race_system/readme.md

 ## Amorph:
 - Things without proper form, mysterious natural (or unnatural) creatures
 - Amorph creatures are slightly above average, with very defined weaknesses and strengths

+## Dragon:
+- The most powerful of all races
+- Dragons have high resistances and armor, making them extremely tough enemies
+- On top of that, dragons are also extremely proficient at magic
+- WARNING: Do not make players dragons!
+It will feel like actual cheating!
+Use the dragon-born tag!